 Bagwell also sees Cobham manufacturing a number of products in India.

-The group has five-year old office in New Delhi to support the Indian market.
+The group has 10-year old office in New Delhi to support the Indian market.

 “We looking to do much of that manufacturing in India,” he said of the ongoing business expansion in the Indian market.